Mount Sinai Hospital (Manhattan): Affiliates

 Mount Sinai has a number of hospital affiliates in the New York metropolitan area, including Brooklyn Hospital Center and an additional campus, Mount Sinai Hospital of Queens.
 The hospital is also affiliated with the Icahn School of Medicine at Mount Sinai, which opened in September 1968.
 In 2013, Mount Sinai Hospital joined with Continuum Health Partners in the creation of the Mount Sinai Health System.
 The system encompasses the Icahn School of Medicine at Mount Sinai and seven hospital campuses in the New York metropolitan area, as well as a large, regional ambulatory footprint.

 Rankings

+In March 2025, the hospital was ranked 19th among over 2,400 hospitals in the world and the best hospital in New York state by Newsweek.

-In 2019–20, Mount Sinai Hospital was recognized on the U.S. News & World Report "Best Hospitals Honor Roll," ranking 14th among the nearly 5,000 hospitals in the US, with 9 nationally ranked adult specialties including cardiology & heart surgery (#6), diabetes & endocrinology (#7), ear, nose, & throat (#28), gastroenterology & GI surgery (#9), geriatrics (#3), gynecology (#18), nephrology (#11), neurology & neurosurgery (#14), and orthopedics (#18) as well as 4 high-performing adult specialties including cancer, pulmonology & lung surgery, rehabilitation, and urology.
-Regionally, it was ranked the #3 hospital in New York.
+In 2025-2026, Mount Sinai Hospital was recognized on the U.S. News & World Report "Best Hospitals Honor Roll," with multiple specialties ranked in the top 20 nationwide (cardiology #2, geriatrics #3, gastroenterology #5, cancer #6, urology #6, neurology & neurosurgery #11, orthopedics #14, obstetrics & gynecology #17, diabetes & endocrinology #19).